-For additional assistance, please contact our partners at 2-1-1 Orange County:
+For up to date resources, please contact our partners at 2-1-1 Orange County:

 DIAL 2-1-1 or visit 211oc.org